 Likewise, depression isn’t a battle that we win or lose.
 Depression is illness, often chronic and invisible.
 More can always be done; however, depression brings a state of despair that convinces us otherwise.
 In that despair we’re all connected, and from that wound we have to create tribe in which we’re accountable to each other.
 We have to be able to talk about what we’re going through, what we’re feeling.
 We have to participate and listen along the spectrum of wellbeing and depression, not just when it’s turned grim.
 If there’s failure in the factors of mental illness, it’s that lack of dialogue and community.

 We need each other, we need knowledgeable drug guardians and we need compassion for each other and ourselves, all the time.
 It’s easy to feel it for someone who’s having problems.
 However, we deal in invisible illness every day.
 We can’t wait for the luxury of symptoms, before we show that we care.
 We owe it to each other to realize we’re all thirsty, and that every one of us bears the cup.
 Actively participating in community isn’t a mindfulness task we learn to take care of ourselves.
 It’s a measure in compassion we engage to save our species from itself.
 Getting a pet is great for people with depression and can help turn your day around.
 I recently adopted a dog who use to be a drug watch dog.
+I’m still learning about dogs and I got us in a little trouble.
+Thankfully this flea treatment guide helped me solve my problem before I spread it.
 He’s great and always makes me happy when I see his waggling tail.